For California Renters in Crisis

 If you've talked to your landlord, called 211, applied to county programs, and there's still a gap — the people in your life often want to help.
 They just don't know there's a situation.
 California has real gaps in 2026: the statewide programs are gone, federal ERA2 ended in September 2025, and the local programs that remain have small windows and limited funding.
 Many working Californians fall between qualifying for government help and being able to absorb a single bad month — especially in high-cost markets like the Bay Area, LA, and San Diego, where median rents are among the highest in the country.

 Rent is a category where personal-network fundraising tends to work especially well.
-People understand the math of housing without explanation.
-A specific, direct ask — "I'm $900 short on this month's rent because my hours got cut" — gets responses faster than vague descriptions of struggle.
+People understand the math of housing without explanation — and in California, where rents run well above the national average, the distance between a paycheck and a rent payment is a gap almost everyone you know has felt.
+A specific, direct ask — "I'm $1,200 short on this month's rent because my hours got cut" — gets responses faster than vague descriptions of struggle.
 The amount usually feels manageable to people who care about you, especially when several people contribute together.

 Why privacy matters for rent fundraising in California